CBIZ

 Excess business loss deductions

 Noncorporate taxpayers may not deduct business losses from a trade or business in excess of a certain threshold, currently set at $626,000 for joint filers.
-Any losses in excess of this threshold are considered excess business losses (EBL) and are carried forward as a net operating loss to future years.
-The provision, first established under TCJA, was set to expire at the end of 2025.
-The Bill would make the EBL limitation permanent, but also adjust it to treat EBLs included in net operating loss carryovers as business losses to be included in the computation of the current year EBL.
-This could result in some business losses effectively being disallowed permanently.
+Any losses in excess of this threshold are considered excess business losses (EBL) and are carried forward as a net operating loss (NOL) to future years.
+This provision, first established under TCJA, was set to expire at the end of 2028.
+The OBBBA makes the EBL limitation permanent and continues to treat the resulting EBL disallowance as an NOL in the following year.
+This effectively allows the losses to offset any income type in future years, subject to the 80% NOL deduction limitation, sometimes resulting in only a one-year timing difference.

 Changes Impacting Tax-Exempt Investors

-The Bill contains several tax provisions impacting tax-exempt organizations.
-Certain private colleges and universities investing in alternative investment funds would be most impacted by the modification of the endowment excise tax rate for investment income.
-The tax rate on such income would be tied to the “student adjusted endowment” amount and could rise as high as 21% if that amount exceeds $2 million.
-An institution’s student-adjusted endowment would equal the aggregate fair market value of the institution’s assets (other than those assets used directly in carrying out the institution’s exempt purpose), divided by the number of eligible students of the institution.
-Notably, eligible students would only include U.S. citizens or permanent residents, or those able to provide evidence from the U.S. Immigration and Naturalization Service that they are in the U.S. for other than a temporary purpose with the intention of becoming a citizen or permanent resident.
+The OBBBA contains several tax provisions impacting tax-exempt organizations.
+Certain private colleges and universities investing in alternative investment funds will likely be most impacted by the modification of the endowment excise tax rate for investment income.
+The tax rate on such income will be tied to the “student adjusted endowment” amount and can rise as high as 8% if that amount exceeds $2 million.
+An institution’s student-adjusted endowment is equal to the aggregate fair market value of the institution’s assets (other than those assets used directly in carrying out the institution’s exempt purpose), divided by the number of eligible students of the institution.
+Notably, eligible students only include U.S. citizens or permanent residents, or those able to provide evidence from the U.S. Immigration and Naturalization Service that they are in the U.S. for purposes other than a temporary stay, with the intention of becoming a citizen or permanent resident.

-State colleges or universities, qualified religious institutions, and those with student-adjusted endowments of less than $500,000, among others, would be exempt from this provision.
+State colleges or universities, qualified religious institutions, and those with student-adjusted endowments of less than $500,000, among others, are exempt from this provision.

 Changes Affecting Trusts, Gifts, and Estates

-The Bill also makes the unified gift and estate tax exemption permanent and sets it to an inflation-adjusted amount of $15 million for tax years beginning after Dec.
+The OBBBA also makes the unified gift and estate tax exemption permanent and sets it to an inflation-adjusted amount of $15 million per taxpayer ($30 million for married couples filing jointly) for tax years beginning after Dec.
 31, 2025.
 It does the same for the generation-skipping transfer tax exemption.
 The current income tax rates and brackets for trusts and estates are also made permanent, with adjustments for inflation.

 Have Questions?